chrishanyu/NexusAI/building-phases.md

 - PRs 1-8 (Project setup through real-time messaging)
 - PR 10 (Read receipts)
 - PR 12 (Group chat)
-- PR 13-14 (Push notifications)
+- PR 13 (Push notification handling for simulator)
 - PR 15 (Offline support)

 **Important but Can Be Simplified:**
 - PR 9 (Typing indicators - nice to have)
 - PR 11 (Presence - can be basic)
+- PR 14 (Notification test documentation - can be minimal)
 - PR 16 (Error handling - can be basic)
 - PR 17 (UI polish - function over form)

 **Focus on:** Making messages reliably deliver in real-time, work offline, and sync properly.
+Notification handling proves the architecture works.
 Everything else is secondary.

+**Note:** For simulator-only MVP, we skip real FCM/APNs integration and use .apns file testing instead.
+This can be upgraded to full FCM when deploying to real devices.